smart-data-models/data-models/pysmartdatamodels/README.md

         - alreadyUsedProperties: It identifies attributes that have already been used in other data models and includes their definition
         - availableProperties: Identifies those attributes which are not already included in any other data model

-13- Returns the link to the repository of a subject.
-Function subject_repolink(subject)
+13- Print a list of data models attributes separated by a separator.
+Function print_datamodel(subject, datamodel, separator, meta_attributes)

         Print the different elements of the attributes of a data model separated by a given separator.
         Parameters: